 AI-based ultra-personalised offers increase conversion rates while ultimately improving the traveller's shopping experience.
 AI will also bring customised suggestions during the trip based on a traveller’s profile, location, time, and many other parameters and data that algorithms will process.
 What is relevant in AI, is that the output of all these technical processes must bring a more natural experience to the traveller.
 When consumers will interact with the travel company, AI will help create a smoother experience.
 AI technology dedicated to travellers will also help companies in decision making, managing predictive maintenance, and handling disruptions like weather conditions.

-, chatbots are expected to have a big impact on the way the travel industry serves its customers, e.g. asking for information, booking a trip, and requesting assistance.
+As we've discussed before, chatbots are expected to have a big impact on the way the travel industry serves its customers, e.g. asking for information, booking a trip, and requesting assistance.
 These solutions are partly based on Natural Language Processing (NLP), a subfield used in artificial intelligence applications.
 The challenge here is not only ensuring that a computer is able to understand the meaning of human language, but that it is also able to account and assess on the fly the context of the conversation to ensure relevant dialogue.

 Moreover, by combining context (location, time, language) with personal information (age and interests), chatbots are able to push relevant offers to customers thanks to AI.
 Companies like Evature are already well established in arena.